-Vision: With encouragement, guidance and the requisite technical resources, disabled persons of Israel's Arab community can develop skills to participate within society not as a disenfranchised minority, but as confident citizens offering distinct and vital contributions.
-Al-Manarah works to enable Arab persons with disabilities to set an agenda for their own learning, realize their full potential, and contribute within a vibrant community of capable and determined peers.
-This empowered cadre of Arab persons with disabilities thereby emerge as leaders within a strengthened and more diverse public sphere.
+AlManarah’s vision is a society where Arab persons with disabilities, empowered and with the necessary skills, are full and equal participants in all spheres of life, free from all manifestations of prejudice, discrimination, and marginalization.
+It is the strong conviction of AlManarah that, with encouragement, guidance and the requisite technical resources, Arab persons with disabilities will develop the tools and skills to participate within society not as a disenfranchised minority but as confident citizens offering distinct and vital contributions.
+AlManarah enables Arab persons with disabilities to set an agenda for their own learning, realize their full potential, and contribute to a vibrant community as capable and determined peers.

 Underlying of AlManarah’s work are the principles of dignity, equal opportunity, integration, and independence for persons with disabilities.
 Through the promotion of social awareness, strategic legal advocacy, and courses within its Centre for Independent Living, AlManarah works with Arab persons with disabilities—with a strong focus on women and youth—so that they can access education, employment, and public services.
 AlManarah’s work additionally enhances cooperation between Jewish and Arab civil society organizations that advocate for persons with disabilities, and provides legal leverage for the enforcement of domestic and international disability rights laws.
 Although AlManarah’s impact is felt throughout Israel, AlManarah remains deeply rooted to its community in Nazareth and the surrounding region.
 Persons with disabilities from the local community lead the design and implementation of all project activities, in accordance with the rallying cry of the disability rights movement worldwide: Nothing About Us Without Us.